GitbookIO/help.gitbook.com/github/can-i-host-on-github.md

 GitBook integrates perfectly with [GitHub](https://github.com) as a hosting solution for the source of your book.
 When configured correctly, this has several effects:

-- The Editor will directly reflect changes to the GitHub repository.
+- All updates made to your book from the Editor will also update the GitHub repository.
-- GitBook will watch for updates on GitHub and update your published book accordingly.
+- All updates made to your GitBook or GitHub repository will be reflected on the other and update your published book accordingly.

 Integrating with GitHub is done in 3 steps: